ceschoon/Minecraft-Labyrinth/README.md

 ## World demo

 Download and place the folder **Labyrinth-demo** in your .minecraft/saves/.
 You will spawn near a wooden platform with commands blocks from which you can press buttons to select and generate mazes.
+You can also play a little game where you search items in the maze.

 ## Customize your maze